Reading Climate Change

 3. Listen to scientists, not politicians:

 Listen to your high school teachers: always go for primary sources.
 Established Instagram accounts that are science-based are quick alternatives to media sources.
 NASA (@nasaclimatechange), the UN (@unclimatechange) and the IPCC (@ipcc) are particularly established accounts to begin with – on a side note, Hank Green is my favourite scientist in terms of being able to spread scientific knowledge to a non-science-based audience.
-He just made a ,video on fixing climate change the other day!
+He recently made a video on fixing climate change the other day!
 I am not saying you can’t listen to AOC all you want, but again: always check your sources.

 I’m not here to discredit reputable media outlets and sources.
 I’m here, however, to shed light on the current methods we have that enable us to come to our own conclusions about issues we become knowledgeable about.
 Media has many benefits: it spreads information about the world, from all sorts of perspectives.
 Journalists often risk their health, and sometimes even their lives, to report on sensitive issues they believe should be known and discussed in a free world.
 The fourth estate yields incredible social influence, and has historically created a sense of accountability for the ruling class.